 Summer Institute of Civic Studies

-The tenth annual Summer Institute of Civic Studies will take place from June 11 to June 21, 2018, at Tufts University.
-It will be an intensive, two-week, interdisciplinary seminar that brings together faculty, advanced graduate students, and practitioners from many countries and diverse fields of study.
-Please consider applying or forward to others who may be interested.
+The Summer Institute of Civic Studies is an intensive, two-week, interdisciplinary seminar that brings together faculty, advanced graduate students, and practitioners from many countries and diverse fields of study.

 - How can people work together to improve the world?